If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Super Mario Bros.

-This footage of Super Mario Bros. shows the rocks in World 1-3's background being dark brown.
+The rocks in World 1-3's background are dark brown.
 The final version is much brighter and blends in less with the foreground.

-Here a more finalized version of the Super Mario Bros./Super Mario Bros.: The Lost Levels Game Over screen is shown with the continue options having the same spacing as final.
-It's also important to note that Mario is wearing blue overalls like the rest of his sprites in this build.
+A more finalized version of the Super Mario Bros./Lost Levels Game Over screen, with the continue options having the same spacing as final.
+Mario is wearing blue overalls, like the rest of his sprites in this build.

 Super Mario Bros.
 3

-The Super Mario Bros.
-3 part of the footage shows that the windows in the Koopalings' boss room were lighter in color.
+The windows in the Koopalings' boss room are lighter in color.

 Super Mario All-Stars US Back Cover